mcanyucel/compose-version-check/README.md

     volumes:
       - /path/to/your/compose/files:/watch:ro
       - ./config.yaml:/app/config.yaml:ro
+    environment:
+      - CHECK_INTERVAL=6  # Check every 6 hours (default)
     restart: unless-stopped
 ```

+Note: When running in Docker:
+- The application automatically detects it's in a container and handles path mapping
+- Uses Ofelia for reliable container-native scheduling
+- Runs an initial check immediately upon startup
+- Performs subsequent checks every CHECK_INTERVAL hours (defaults to 6 if not specified)
-Note: When running in Docker, the application automatically detects it's in a container and handles path mapping.
-You don't need to modify your paths in the config file - just use the paths as they appear in your filesystem.
+- You don't need to modify paths in the config file - just use the paths as they appear in your filesystem
+- All compose files should be within the mounted directory

 ## Configuration